CainOCE/shapez.ai/src_ai/_readme.md

 ## Python Requirements

-> TODO: This can be handled automaticallt by the requirements.txt
+> TODO: This can be handled automatically by the requirements.txt

 -   keras ---- 3.0 +
 -   numpy